AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

     * Creating Left-Too-Early Detection Model

+  * The model periodically checks if the player is playing much more longer or more engaged than usual.

   * Minimal implementation takes a minimum of 4 hours using DataPredict™.

 * [Creating Play Time Maximization Ensemble Model](HighValueProjectTutorials/CreatingPlayTimeMaximizationEnsembleModel.md)